SODALITE-EU/xopera-rest-api/README.md

 To test and start your newly built docker container locally (optionally, not necessary), run the following command:

     docker run -it xopera_rest

-## How to use API
-Standard scenarios of using REST api:

-### FIRST RUN
-- GET key pair via ssh/keys/public download and register it on your OpenStack

-### DEPLOY
-Standard scenarios of using REST api:

-- upload blueprint with POST to /manage
-    - new version of existing one must be POSTed to /manage/{blueprint_token}
-    - save blueprint_metadata, returned by API call -> it is the only way of accessing your blueprint afterwards
-- deploy last version of blueprint with POST to /deploy/{blueprint_token}
-    - optionally, inputs file to be used with template must also be uploaded within same API call
-    - another version can be specified by version_id or timestamp
-    - save session_token

-- using status_token from with GET to /info/status check status of your job
-- After completion, check logs with GET to /info/log

-### UNDEPLOY
-- undeploy blueprint with DELETE to /deploy/{blueprint_token}
-    - optionally, inputs file to be used with template must also be uploaded within same API call
-    - optionally also in combination with version_id or timestamp
-    - save session_token
-- using status_token with GET to /info/status check status of your job
-- After completion, check logs with GET to /info/log
-- Delete all versions of blueprint from database with DELETE to /manage/{blueprint_token}
-    - to delete just specific version, use version_id or timestamp
-    - if deployment from template has not been undeployed yet, blueprint cannot be deleted-> use ‘force’ to override

-Check [HTTP requests](REST_API/Documentation/requests.http) for exact API calls.